Elsewhere on the site I have detailed the methods that I adopted for machining both

 them and give some idea as to their uses as far as I can.
 I say “as far as I can”

-as what is frequently explained as the purpose of the Keats is a task in which I
+as what is frequently given as the purpose of the Keats is a task in which I have

 The two compared

 Whilst both can satisfy what most will consider to be their main use, that is to